schmittjoh/JMSDiExtraBundle/Resources/doc/usage.rst

 that you can do it via annotations which is a lot more convenient.

 You can use these annotations on services (for examples, see below):
-@Service, @Inject, @InjectParams, @Observe, @Tag
+@Service, @Inject, @Call, @Observe, @Tag

 Note that you cannot use the @Inject annotation on private, or protected properties.
-Likewise, the @InjectParams annotation does not work on protected, or private methods.
+Likewise, the @Call annotation does not work on protected, or private methods.

 Controllers
 -----------